harlecin/cpp/foundations/foundations.md

 The most important namespace of cpp is the standard library `std::`.
 Use `std::vector` to access the `vector` class in the SL and include the necessary head file: `#include <vector>'.

-Perhaps the single most frustrating thing about compiled languages is that the need to be compiled (I know, shocking:) and often there is no "official" compiler.
+Perhaps the single most frustrating thing about compiled languages is that they need to be compiled (I know, shocking:) and often there is no "official" compiler.
 The same is true for cpp.
 There are lots of different compilers to choose (e.g. g++, clang, or the visual studio c++ compiler).

 If you are working with VS Code, there is a very nice overview how to setup everything to get started programming in cpp [here](https://code.visualstudio.com/docs/cpp/config-msvc).